Are Employee Rewards a Taxable Benefit?

 Disclaimer: The advice shared in this publication is intended for informational purposes only.
 It does not replace the expertise of accredited professionals.
 Please review the governing tax laws in your jurisdiction and consult your finance team.

-With that said, when employees redeem points for rewards, the tax implications are not always clear-cut.
-When it comes to Kudos Rewards specifically, a question that always comes up, "should we consider the rewards in Kudos a taxable benefit?"
+That said, when employees redeem points for rewards, the tax implications are not always clear-cut.
+When it comes to Kudos Rewards specifically, a question that always comes up is, "Should we consider the rewards in Kudos a taxable benefit?"

 The short answer is - it depends!